Short-Term Rental Registration

 This list is for informational purposes only and is not a comprehensive description of all short-term rental regulations.
 To review all regulations for short-term rentals, please view Nassau Bay Ordinance O2020-806 (PDF).

-If you suspect a short-term rental is unregistered, please report it using the Short-Term Rental Complaint Form (link will be operational in late March).
+If you suspect a short-term rental is unregistered, please report it using the Short-Term Rental Complaint Form. if you need to report an STR Ordinance violation that is in progress, please call the non-emergency line at 281-333-4200.

 Registering a Short-Term Rental Unit